 Customers have a legal obligation to let us in to carry out this work.
 We will contact you before your service is due to arrange a convenient time to access your home.
 If any issues are found, we will arrange for repairs or work to be carried out.

 If you suspect an appliance is not working correctly, let us know.
 One of our engineers will visit and if necessary, carry out a gas safety check.

-Jonathan Samuel, chief executive for Gas Safe Register, said: “In these uncertain times, it’s important to regard the safety of our local communities.
+Jonathan Samuel, chief executive for Gas Safe Register, said: “It’s really important to keep community safety at the forefront of everything we do, and gas safety is no exception.
 This Gas Safety Week we’re delighted to have the support of Cottsway and by working together we can keep the public informed of gas safety and help reduce the risk of dangerous gas appliances across the UK, helping the whole nation to stay gas safe.”